clas12brescia/LTCCefficiency/README.md

 ```bash
 clas12root LTCCefficiency.cxx --in=input_filename.dat
 ```
-where `input_filename.dat` contains the paths of the hipo files used for the analysis (see section *Note*).
+where `input_filename.dat` contains the paths of the hipo files used for the analysis (see section [Notes](#notes)).
 This file can be created using the command:
 ```bash
 ls -1 /directory/of/hipo/files/*.hipo > input_filename.dat
 ```
 that put the paths of all hipo files present in the directory.
 **IMPORTANT**:
-The input file can also be a single .hipo file.
-For multiple hipo files reading, use only the method with the .dat/.txt file or modify the readfiles.cxx file with the method you prefer.
+The input file can also be a single hipo file.
+For multiple hipo files reading, use only the method with the .dat/.txt file or modify the
+`readfiles.cxx` file with the method you prefer.

 After the run finishes, the TTree can be found in the root file `LTCCefficiency_tree_input_filename.root`.